Apple Spoofs Ghostbusters in Outrageously Cheesy 1984 Sales Video

 In 1984, Apple spoofed the classic Ghostbusters song by Ray Parker Jr, and this outrageously cheesy video is the result.

 The video apparently played as the introduction to an Apple corporate event held in Hawaii to rally the international sales team.
 Instead of Ghostbusters, it’s “Blue Busters”, with Blue of course being a reference to Big Blue, or IBM.
-John Sculley and Steve Wozniak even make appearances in the video, and supposedly Steve Jobs is somewhere in there too as a Ghostbuster along with a few other Apple execs, although I couldn’t identify who was who.
+John Sculley and Steve Wozniak even make appearances in the video, and supposedly Steve Jobs is somewhere in there too as a Ghostbuster along with a few other Apple execs, although I couldn’t identify everyone, if you happen to know them all do leave a comment.

 I was there in Oct.
 1984.
 This was not an internal ad.
 I was a 1984 state of the art multimedia slide show with audio by Ray Parker Jr. who sang the original.
 There were also live dancers on the stage.